 So I strung together numerous other one-time assignments for a variety of clients.
 But I soon learned trolling for work all the time wasn't a very relaxing, dependable or efficient way to generate income.

-Twenty years ago, I got lucky and saw an ad searching for a freelance newsletter writer.
+Twenty-five years ago, I got lucky and saw an ad searching for a freelance newsletter writer.
 The assignment would be needed every two weeks.
 So I put all my talent and energy into that cover letter and even created a mock-up of what the newsletter might look like if I was selected.
 Complete with eight pages of fresh copy relating to the topic - customer service.

 I impressed the publisher, got the gig and landed a regular bi-weekly freelance paycheck that lasted six years.
 Over those years, the publisher had me write five different titles, pushing over $300,000 in writing paychecks to me.
 That income allowed me to create an amazing new life.